eemclaughlin/indieProject/journal.md

 - Get session established after login and login info pulled up (1:30)
 - Get session on 'homepage' and use session data to get user id and user id to filter database results (1:30)
 - Work more on homepage and get it to pull data for specific user on arrival (2:00)
+- Move current work and database to AWS and test and turn in for Checkpoint 3 (0:30)
+- Team Project Meeting 1 (1:30)
+- Team Project: Work on startup files and test with respository and such (1:30)
+- Implenent Logout jsp and java and test (1:00)